-Wagner College’s Covid-19 reporting dashboard is currently one of only two in the country (out of 349) to achieve an A++ rating on a new website that grades collegiate Covid dashboards for transparency and completeness.
-The other is Amherst College.
+Wagner College’s Covid-19 reporting dashboard is currently one of only four in the country (out of 369) to achieve an A++ rating on a new website that grades collegiate Covid dashboards for transparency and completeness.
+The others are Amherst College, Johns Hopkins University and East Carolina University.

 The rating is shown on We Rate Covid Dashboards, a website created by a group of medical, epidemiology, public health policy and data analytics experts at Yale, Harvard, Baylor and Ohio State universities.